Course List

 Introduction to Media Arts 7219 This course will combine competencies in film, video, computer, and live production, as well as foundational knowledge in design to introduce students to a variety of jobs in the multimedia/communications/game design workforce.
 Instruction will focus on the interaction between media sources in live, recorded, and web-based productions.
 Students will develop skills in computer design, film and video production, lighting, sound, and projection design, and print media design.
 Students will also explore career options within this rapidly expanding industry sector.

-Advanced Media Arts (Capstone) 7221 This capstone course in the Media Arts sequence applies learning from Introductory and Intermediate Media Arts in a project-based environment.
+Advanced Digital Communication [Media Arts] (Capstone) 7221 This capstone course in the Media Arts sequence applies learning from Introductory and Intermediate Media Arts in a project-based environment.
 Course work will focus on creative components film, video, computer, and live production application in both the educational and work-based setting.
 Instruction will focus on applying student knowledge of computer and print media, film and video production, digital lighting sound and projection design, in industry environments.
 Students will create media arts products that demonstrate entry level workforce skills and comprehensive knowledge of industry practices.

 Design, Visual, and Media Arts / Visual/Commercial Art (SubPathway 111C)